A Cumulative Ordered Spike-and-Slab Prior for Adaptive Dimension Selection in Joint Latent Space Models: Introduction

 A fully Bayesian solution involves placing a prior over the latent dimension and inferring it alongside model parameters.
 However, this approach is not straightforward.
 Early attempts using ordered shrinkage priors \citep{bhattacharya2011sparse, durante2014nonparametric} often induced excessive shrinkage and were sensitive to hyperparameters \citep{durante2017note}.
 More recent methods have advanced this goal by employing sophisticated shrinkage techniques.
 For instance, rotational strategies have shown promise in factor analysis \citep{rovckova2016fast}, and spike-and-slab priors have been successfully applied to related problems \citep{ishwaran2005spike, guhaniyogi2020joint, guha2021bayesian} and to network eigenmodels \citep{loyal2025spike}.
 While the cumulative shrinkage process prior has also emerged as a powerful tool in Gaussian linear factor models \citep{legramanti2020bayesian, schiavon2022generalized}, its empirical performance and theoretical properties are under-explored within the complex setting of joint network models.

-In this work, we propose a Bayesian joint latent space model that automatically learns the effective number of latent dimensions from the data.
-Our approach incorporates a non-homogeneous cumulative shrinkage prior that automatically learns the effective number of latent dimensions from the data.
-This prior induces a stochastic ordering and progressively penalizes additional dimensions, allowing superfluous dimensions to fade during estimation.
+{In this work, we propose a cumulative ordered spike-and-slab (COSS) prior that facilitates automatic inference of the effective latent dimensionality within Bayesian joint latent space models.} This prior induces a stochastic ordering and progressively penalizes additional dimensions, allowing superfluous dimensions to fade during estimation.
 Our approach builds upon recent advancements in adaptive Bayesian shrinkage for latent variable models \citep{rovckova2016fast, legramanti2020bayesian, schiavon2022generalized, li2025sparse, loyal2025spike}.

+{Our approach differs from previous JLSMs primarily in the treatment of latent dimensionality.
+Existing approaches typically determine the number of latent dimensions through cross-validation or post-hoc analysis \citep{wang2022modeling,wang2023joint,zhang2022joint}, which requires fitting multiple candidate models and can therefore be computationally demanding, especially for large networks.
+Moreover, cross-validation assumes that held-out observations are approximately independent, an assumption that is difficult to justify for network data, where nodes and edges are inherently dependent.
+Beyond these general considerations, certain existing strategies address only part of the dimension-selection problem.
+Both \cite{zhang2022joint} and Chapter~3 of \cite{wang2022modeling} select the latent dimensionality based solely on the network component without incorporating information from node attributes, while the criteria adopted in \cite{wang2023joint} and Chapter~2 of \cite{wang2022modeling} are designed for binary attributes only.
+Our framework addresses these limitations through a cumulative ordered spike-and-slab (COSS) prior that determines the effective latent dimensionality automatically, while accommodating mixed data types within the exponential family.}

+{Apart from the treatment of latent dimensionality, the approaches also differ in computational framework and model specification.
+Our inner-product formulation for the joint likelihood aligns with that of \cite{zhang2022joint}.
+In contrast, \cite{wang2023joint} and Chapter~2 of \cite{wang2022modeling} specify a distance-based latent space model estimated via variational EM, while Chapter~3 of \cite{wang2022modeling} places a multivariate normal distribution on the concatenated latent variables for the network and node attributes.
+Our contribution is thus not in the likelihood specification but in the inferential framework: a fully Bayesian approach with an adaptive MCMC sampler that jointly estimates all model parameters and the latent dimensionality within a single posterior computation.}